Do I have to be member of your church or a particular church to send my child to school there?

 Do you make accommodations to the curriculum for learning needs?

 Our small class sizes help teachers get to know each of their students’ different learning styles and needs quickly.
 Our school has a partnership with LSEM (Lutheran Special Education Ministries).
 This partnership allows us to have a resource teacher on staff as well as gives us access to a multitude of assessments and educational resources.
-Each student (PS-8th) is assessed several times a year to monitor growth in reading skills.
+Each student (PS-8th) is assessed throughout the school year to monitor growth in reading skills.
 Students in grades 3-8 may be tested to move up a grade level in math.
 The resource teacher consults with teachers and parents and provides small group and 1-1 interventions with students.
-We have project based and traditional classroom settings that provide opportunities for more differentiated learning.

 What before or after school activities are available?

 Non-athletic clubs are offered before school to students.
-Ovation (show choir, for Grades 5-8), Student Council (Grades 3-8), First Lego League (robotics) (Grades 4-8), and Chess (Grades K-8).
-After school athletic opportunities are offered to students starting in first grade.
-Competitive team sports begin with sixth grade students.
-Girls: cheerleading, volleyball, soccer, softball, cross country, basketball, golf, and track and field.
-Boys: flag football, soccer, baseball, cross country, basketball, golf, and track and field.
+Ovation (show choir, for Grades 6-8), Student Council (Grades 3-8), AZ F.I.R.S.T.
+Lego League (Robotics) (Grades 4-8), and Chess (Grades K-8).
+After school athletic opportunities are offered to students starting in 2nd grade.
+Competitive team sports begin with 4th grade students.